DnzPro/Lisans/README.md

 📌 LICENSE.txt
 ----------------------------------------------------------------------------------------------------------------------------------------
 [EN]
-Terms of Use Treminko's Wordle for Content Creators The intellectual property, proprietary code, and design of this mod belong entirely to the developer.
+Terms of Use Treminko's Wordle for Content Creators:
+The intellectual property, proprietary code, and design of this mod belong entirely to the developer.
 If this mod is used to create video or livestream content on YouTube, Instagram, TikTok, or any similar platform, the following rule must be strictly adhered to:

 Credit Requirement: The official download link for the mod and the creator’s name must be clearly added to the very top of the video or livestream’s description section.